zilishen/documentation/content/nms/nim/tutorials/templates/round-robin-reverse-proxy.md

 This section shows how to create an augment template that specifies additional configuration details not covered by the base template.

-{{<call-out "tip" "About augment templates" "fa-solid fa-info-circle">}} Before we create an augment template, it’s important to understand its role within NGINX Instance Manager.
-While the base template sets up the fundamental structure of your NGINX configuration, the augment template allows you to enhance or modify this base setup without altering the original template.
-Essentially, augment templates are used to inject additional settings or overrides that tailor the configuration to specific needs, such as enabling a round-robin reverse proxy in this tutorial.
-They are particularly useful for applying repeated modifications across multiple configurations or for adding specialized functionalities that are only needed in certain contexts.

-By using augment templates, you can maintain a clean and organized base configuration while dynamically extending its capabilities.
-This modular approach not only simplifies management but also increases the flexibility of your NGINX environments, ensuring that specific enhancements can be developed, tested, and deployed quickly and efficiently.{{</call-out>}}

 To create the augment template, take the following steps:

 1. On the **Templates > Overview** page, select **Create**.